pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 	1. Add a new header to the `local_header_version_list:`
 1. Open `docs-book-pivotalcf/redirects.rb`.
 1. Edit the redirects to increment version numbers throughout.
 For example, increment `1-9` to `1-10` where it appears.
+1. Change all the links in the subnav file to the new version.
 1. Commit and push changes.
 1. Modify **concourse-scripts-docs/cf-edge/deployment-resources.yml**, line 6: `versioned_file: pcf-NEW-VERSION-NUMBER-final_app.tar.gz`
 1. Modify **concourse-scripts-docs/cf-edge/pcf-core/config.yml**, line 15: `path: pivotalcf/NEW-VERSION-NUMBER`